Formula One race weekend: Historical methods

 Historically, the races were scored on the basis of a five-place tally: i.e. via an 8–6–4–3–2 scoring system, with the holder of the fastest race lap also receiving a bonus point.
 In 1961, the scoring was revised to give the winner nine points instead of eight, and the single point awarded for fastest lap was given for sixth place for the first time the previous year.
 In 1991, the points system was again revised to give the victor 10 points, with all other scorers recording the same 6–4–3–2–1 result.
 In 2003, the FIA further revised the scoring system to apportion points to the first eight classified finishers (a classified finisher must complete 90% of race distance) on a 10–8–6–5–4–3–2–1 basis.

 At certain points between 1950 and 1990, drivers' points for the season would be tallied based on their best results across the World Championship, which varied from 4 to 11 in a season, and during the late 1960s and 1970s points would be tallied based on their best results from each half of the season, which varied from four to seven.
 This was done in order to equalise the footings of teams which may not have had the wherewithal to compete in all events.
-With the advent of the Concorde Agreements, this practice has been discontinued, though it did feature prominently in several world championships through the 1970s and 1980s, primarily in 1988 when Alain Prost had 105 points to Ayrton Senna's 94, but due to only the best 11 results counting towards the World Championship, Senna won, with the final points tally being 90–87.
+With the advent of the Concorde Agreements, this practice has been discontinued, though it did feature prominently in several world championships through the 1970s and 1980s, primarily in 1988 when Alain Prost scored a total of 105 points to Ayrton Senna's 94, but due to only the best 11 results counting towards the World Championship, Senna won, with the final points tally being 90–87.

 Current system

 Points are awarded to drivers and teams based on where they finish in a race.
 The winner receives 25 points, the second-place finisher 18 points, with 15, 12, 10, 8, 6, 4, 2 and 1 points for positions 3 through 10, respectively.
-One additional point is awarded to the driver and team with the fastest lap of the race, if they finish in the top 10 positions.
 In a dead heat, prizes and points are added together and shared equally for all those drivers who tie.
 The winner of the annual championship is the driver (or team, for the Constructors' Championship) with the most points.
 If the number of points is the same, priority is given to the driver with more wins.
 If that is the same it will be decided on the most second places and so on.